pmajka/poSSum/README.md

 The appliance can be imported to VirtualBox software (https://www.virtualbox.org/) which operates on multiple operating systems including Windows, OSX and Linux.
 Note however, that the file to download is a substantial one: about 2GB.
+Have also in mind that, although we're trying to keep the VM updated, the environment installed on th VM might be slightly behind the current develop branch of the framework.
+You have to update it on your own.

 You can download the poSSum preconfigured virtual machine using the link below: